 Stamps are created in batches, so that storer nodes may calculate the validity of a chunk's stamp with only local knowledge.
 This enables the privacy you enjoy in the swarm.

-Stamp batches are created in buckets with depth 16.
-The entire swarm address space is divided into into 2^16 = 65,536 different buckets.
-When uploaded, each of your file's are split into 4kb chunks is assigned to a specific bucket based on its address.
+Stamp batches are created in buckets with a depth 16.
+The entire swarm address space is divided into 2^16 = 65,536 different buckets.
+When uploaded, each of your file's are split into 4kb chunks and assigned to a specific bucket based on it's address.

 When creating a batch you must specify two values, batch depth and amount.

 The paid amount forms the balance of the batch.
-This balance is then slowly depleted as time ticks on and blocks are mined on the Goerli blockchain.
+This balance is then slowly depleted as time ticks on and blocks are mined on the XDAI blockchain.

 The batch depth determines how many chunks are allowed to be in each bucket.
 The number of chunks allowed in each bucket is calculated to be a

 2^(batch depth - bucket depth) = 2^(batch depth - 16).

 Postage Stamps are a brand new feature addition to Swarm, and it's early days in the conception of how to get the best out of the stamp batches.

 Right now, the easiest way to start uploading content, is to buy a large enough batch so that it is incredibly unlikely you will end up with too many chunks falling into the same bucket.

 The amount you specify will determine the amount of time your chunks live in the swarm.
 Because pricing is variable, it is not possible to predict with accuracy exactly when your chunks will run out of balance, however, it can be estimated based on the current price and the remaining batch balance.